openoakland/openbudgetoakland/README.md

 1. While still in the root directory of the repo, create a new folder called "build".
 This folder will be ignored by our version control system.
 1. Navigate to the \_src/ folder, which is where all development work takes place.
 1. Install dependencies with `npm install`
+1. Run yarn run watch (see Instructions for Compare Page, below)
-1. Serve the website by entering `npx @11ty/eleventy --serve --port=8011`
+3. Serve the website by entering `npx @11ty/eleventy --serve --port=8011`

 Congratulations!
 Your local copy of Open Budget Oakland's website should now be running at http://localhost:8011.
 That means you're ready to do the codez if you want to contribute to the codebase of Open Budget Oakland.
 You will probably want to open a new terminal window, though, to regain access to the command line.